talal-atiq/blogging-app-devops/README.md

  # MERN Stack Blogging App DevOps:

-This is a full-featured blog application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a full-featured blog application built using  MERN stack (MongoDB, Express.js, React.js, Node.js).
 Redux-toolkit for state management and Tailwind CSS for styling.
 The app includes features such as user authentication and authorization, an admin panel, light/dark theme switching, and the ability to comment on blog posts, like comments, search and sort blogs, and paginate the blog list.

 ## Features: